 Information on the legal issues involved in getting married overseas.

 List of notarial services offered by Canadian government offices abroad.

-Make sure you have the necessary permits before you transport, import or export a listed wildlife species or an item containing a part or a derivative of a listed wildlife species.
+You need permits to transport, import or export a listed wildlife species or an item containing a derivative of a listed wildlife species.